-All our residence halls have fire sprinklers.
-These systems can help stop a fire in the residence hall, but also can cause a great deal of damage if misused or tampered with.
+All residence halls are equipped with fire sprinkler systems.
+These systems can help stop a fire in the residence hall, but they also can cause a great deal of damage if misused or tampered with.
 Each sprinkler head has a glass tube or fusible link, which can be broken by impact or intense heat.
-When a sprinkler head is activated, large amounts of water will pour out and cannot be stopped until the system is shut off.
-Follow the guidelines below to help keep the sprinkler heads and other parts of the system intact so that they can do their job of protecting you:
+When a sprinkler head is activated, large amounts of water pour out and cannot be stopped until the system is shut off.
+Follow the guidelines below to help keep the sprinkler heads and other parts of the system intact so that they are appropriately activated: